rikmms/progress-bar-4-axios/README.md

 Invoke (only one time) the function: `loadProgressBar(config, instance)`.

 ### Nprogress Config
-the `config` argument is the configuration object for the [nprogress](https://www.npmjs.com/package/nprogress).
+The `config` argument is the configuration object for the [nprogress](https://www.npmjs.com/package/nprogress) and is not required.
 Its properties can be seen [here](https://www.npmjs.com/package/nprogress#configuration).

 ### Custom Axios Instance
 You can pass a [Custom Axios Instance](https://github.com/axios/axios#custom-instance-defaults) as a second argument if needed, the argument is not required.
 If you don't set the `instance` argument the default axios instance will be used.